 - It must have proper support.
 A top priority when choosing a bed for your Pom is the necessity for good support.
-Because he’s small, many owners might not know how important it really is.
-Stress on a body is related to his size.
+Because he’s small, many owners might not know how important it is.
+Stress on a body is related to its size.

-When your dog rests, his mattress should curve to provide the right support for his body and ease any joint pressure.
-Your mattress is far to thick from being ideal in thickness thus causing the correct support for your pet’s body, being such a small breed.
+When your dog rests, his mattress should curve to provide the right support for his body and ease joint pressure.
+Your mattress is far too thick from the ideal thickness, thus causing the correct support for your pet’s body, being such a small breed.

-Your Pom must also have good cushioning for on his elbows or they may stiffen and feel sore, as well as have a thinning of the fur on his elbows.
+Your Pom must also have good cushioning on his elbows, or they may stiffen and feel sore, as well as have a thinning of the fur on his elbows.
 If you have a senior Pomeranian, it’s vital that his orthopedic bed is made from memory foam.

 - The correct size to provide security.
 Pomeranians generally have an almost overwhelming desire to feel secure and safe.
-They love nestling up to you to feel protected and this is what helps most Pom pets become fully relaxed.
-The bed you buy for your beloved Pom must be the right size for him.
+They love nestling up to you to feel protected, which helps most Pom pets become fully relaxed.
+The Pomeranian bed you buy for your dog must be the right size for him.

-Regardless of preference, your Pom needs his bed to be a quiet retreat so he can slip inside quietly, not making a fuss or allowing others time to help him.
-In his space he can rest and sleep away from noise and other animals, rest comfortably and get good quality sleep.
+Regardless of preference, your Pom needs his bed to be a quiet retreat so he can slip inside quietly without making a fuss or allowing others time to help him.
+In his space, he can rest and sleep away from the noise and other animals, rest comfortably, and get good quality sleep.

 - Washable.
 It’s a wise idea to buy a good quality bed with a washable cover (and a spare one) that’s easy to wash when needed.
-There are a number of things that can soil the cover such as:
+Several things can soil the cover, such as:

 Your dog’s body creates natural oils within his body 24/7/365.
 Every few weeks, the bedding needs a wash due to the oil build-up.
 Your dog must be washed every 3 - 4 weeks to prevent dirt and oils from accumulating.
 This is the ideal time to wash his bedding too.

-As your Pom sleeps, miniscule amounts of these oils will sink into the bedding.
-Eventually it will begin smelling, either a musty smell or a weird sweet and sour smell.
-Food particles, dust, dirt and debris will affect his bedding and needs a wash so the bedding becomes hygienic again.
+Minuscule amounts of these oils will sink into the bedding as your Pom sleeps.
+Eventually, it will begin smelling either a musty smell or weird sweet and sour smell.
+Food particles, dust, dirt, and debris will affect his bedding and needs a wash so that bedding becomes hygienic again.

-Lots of Pomeranian adults and puppies feel safe, comfortable and secure in a bed that has raised sides.
+Many Pomeranian adults and puppies feel safe, comfortable, and secure in a bed with raised sides.
 Beds’ mattresses are extremely supportive.

 These beds are ideal for any age Poms because you can’t spoil your dog too much when it comes to comfort and health.
 You can have a bed with low or high bumpers and even a flat mattress if your pet loves sleeping and relaxing on your floor.

 There are times when a dog is best suited to an atypical bed.
-Some prefer being raised up from the floor, ideal in Summer when air flows beneath them.
-A raised bed is a great method of allowing your Pom to relax in while enjoying the outdoors.
+Some prefer being raised from the floor, ideal in Summer when air flows beneath them.
+A raised bed is a great way of allowing your Pom to relax while enjoying the outdoors.

 Your Pom might prefer to be raised so he’s level with your bed.
-If so, a raised indoor pet house is probably he answer.
+If so, a raised indoor pet house is probably the answer.